Bournemouth University Annual Student Parking Permit

 Responsibility for parking

 1. Responsibility for implementation of the University's parking Terms and Conditions has been delegated to the University Travel Plan Group.
 The Terms and Conditions are enforced by University Site Operations staff or staff working for BU’s parking services contractor, who act on BU’s behalf.
-The Terms and Conditions cover the use of motor vehicles on any University grounds.
+The Terms and Conditions cover the use of any motor vehicle on any University grounds.

 Terms & conditions of parking